otalk/sdp-jingle-json/README.md

 If you like this, follow [@lancestout](http://twitter.com/lancestout) on twitter.

-SDP-Jingle-JSON is derived, in collaboration, from the work done by Phillip Hancke for [strophe.jingle](https://github.com/estos/strophe.jingle).
+SDP-Jingle-JSON is derived, in collaboration, from the work done by Philipp Hancke for [strophe.jingle](https://github.com/estos/strophe.jingle).